• Skip to main content

 • 1 tablespoon coconut oil

-• 1 medium-sized red onion diced finely
+• 1 medium onion, diced finely

-• 1 teaspoon grated ginger (you may use 1 teaspoon ginger garlic paste)
+• 1 teaspoon grated ginger, (you may use 1 teaspoon ginger garlic paste)

 • 1 teaspoon red chilli powder